nicolapieri/dow-jones-replica/README.md

 *   DTW + PSO: `ml accuracy: 0.7275, dl accuracy: 0.7035`
 *   NNMF + PSO: `ml accuracy: 0.8717, dl accuracy: 0.8837`

-The PCRR and DTW portfolio optimization models yielded the best pair of predictors.
-It was able to generalize the information from the training set to more than 90% of the days in the test set.
+The PCRR and NNMF portfolio optimization models yielded the best pair of predictors.
+This predictor was able to generalize the daily goodness of the replica of the training set to more than 90% of the days in the test set.

 Overall, the predictors created by combining two optimization strategies proved to be fairly trustworthy.
 Their predictions on a completely fresh data set might be viewed as if they were made using data from all approaches.
 Even if three of the five optimization strategies were not actually applied to the new data.
 This would result in huge resource savings.